razieh8051/Phonebook/README.md

 # Phonebook
-A phonebook project created to implemente the MVC
+In this simple project I intend to show the implementation of MVC with php.